 NOTE: If the control senses that one of the safety limits has opened, the combustion and indoor fans will operate until the limit resets.

 On a call for cooling:

-The fan control starts the indoor blower at 0 or 30 seconds.
+The fan control delays the start of the indoor blower for 30 seconds.
 Once the thermostat is satisfied, the fan control will operate the blower for 30 additional seconds.